rotsee/thenmap-js/README.md

  * 1.0.2
   * Replace depracated API parameter names
-  * Resize container on start
+  * Resize container element on start
+  * Minor code fixes

  * 1.0.1
   * Fix bug where a path would miss a title